Marketplace App

 Deploying an NFT Marketplace App

-If unfamiliar with the steps of deploying an app, go back to the first example where we explain in detail all the different parts of deploying an App.
+If unfamiliar with the steps of deploying an app, go back to the where we explain in detail all the different parts of deploying an App.

 If any of the messages in this example do not work, you might want to cross reference the messages with the ADO specific section which always contains the latest ADO versions to make sure they are correct.
 Other than that the logic will remain the same.

-For this App, we will be selling NFTs using the Marketplace ADO.
+For this App, we will be selling NFTs using the for native tokens.
 The steps that will be performed:

-• Send the NFTs to the markeplace to be sold
+Send the NFTs to the marketplace to be sold

 The components/ADOs we would need: